sakuray10/MLOps_FinalProject/README.md

 ![image]
 (https://github.com/sakuray10/MLOps_FinalProject/assets/87715968/aa5593da-6858-484c-8ff1-37b90351fcc4)
-# Developing a Product Recommendation Engine with AWS SageMaker
+# Developing a Sentiment Analysis with AWS SageMaker, Lambda, and API Gateway

 MLOps Final Project - Amani, Diarra, Sakura
 ### Today, the internet offers an overwhelming number of items, options, and supplies, making our choices virtually limitless.
 Sometimes, even with a search function, we may not know what to look for.
 A recommender system plays a vital role in this scenario.
 Web personalization is increasingly reliant on recommender systems to create custom experiences, drive content engagement, enhance interactions, and improve sales.
 Recommender systems increase the visibility of less popular products and services.